Forms to Sign

 When is Mammography Indicated for Screening?

-If your doctor has suggested that you have this examination, it does not necessarily mean he or she suspects that you have breast cancer, since most doctors believe in regular mammographic screening exams for women over the age of 40.
-The earlier cancer is found, the better the chances of cure.
-That’s why the American Cancer Society recommends the following: All women should have yearly mammograms starting at age 40 and continuing for as long as they are in good health; women at increased risk (family history, genetic tendency, past breast cancer, etc.) should talk with their doctors about the benefits and limitations of starting screening earlier, having additional tests, or having more frequent exams.
+If your doctor has suggested that you have a mammogram, it does not necessarily mean he or she suspects that you have breast cancer.
+The earlier cancer is found, the better the chances of a cure.
+That’s why the American Cancer Society and American College of Radiology recommend yearly screening mammograms starting at age 40 for women at average risk of breast cancer.
+Women at increased risk (family history, genetic tendency, past breast cancer, etc.) should talk with their doctors about the benefits and limitations of starting screening earlier, having additional tests, or having more frequent exams.

 When is Mammography Indicated for Symptoms?

-Women with new symptoms such as a lump, nipple discharge, pain or “cystic” breasts, should usually have a mammogram.
-The mammogram can provide more information which helps determine whether or not a biopsy is advisable.
-Sometimes your doctor will also recommend an ultrasound examination of the breast, which can often complement the findings on a mammogram when a breast lump has been felt.
+Women with new symptoms such as a lump, nipple discharge, or pain in the breast should see their doctor to determine if they should have a diagnostic mammogram.
+The mammogram can provide more information to help determine whether or not a biopsy is advisable.
+Sometimes your doctor will also recommend an ultrasound examination of the breast, which can complement the findings on a mammogram.
 It is important to remember that most lumps and other symptoms do not turn out to be cancer – even if a biopsy is recommended.

 Your Mammography exam

 Mammography is a quick and easy procedure.
-For a screening or diagnostic exam allow approximately 30 minutes.
-Allow an additional 15 minutes if an ultrasound or bone density exam is also scheduled.
-It is necessary to undress to the waist for the exam, and a comfortable robe will be provided.
-Your skin should be clean; don’t use any deodorant, powder or preparation of any kind in your underarm or breast area, since the residue from such preparations can obscure your mammogram films.
-Scripts are now required for all mammograms (diagnostic and screening)
+For a screening exam, please allow approximately 30 minutes.
+Allow an additional 30 minutes if an ultrasound or bone density exam is also scheduled.
+It is necessary to undress from the waist up for the exam and a gown will be provided.
+Your skin should be clean.
+Don’t use any deodorant, powder or lotion of any kind in your underarm or breast area, since the residue from such preparations can obscure your mammogram films.
+If you have deodorant on, we have wipes that you can use to take the deodorant off.
+Scripts are now required for all mammograms (diagnostic and screening).
+For more information you may visit http://www.cancer.gov/types/breast/mammograms-fact-sheet.

 Remember - Mammography is not perfect!

-While mammography is the single best method of detecting most breast cancers, it cannot find all cancers; some cancers may be detectable only by physical examination.
-It is therefore very important for you to do monthly breast self-examination on a continuing basis, as well as have annual exams by your doctor.
+While mammography is the single best method of detecting most breast cancers, it cannot find all cancers.
+Some cancers may be detectable only by physical examination.
+Some women may choose to do monthly breast self-examinations, as well as have annual exams by their doctor.
 If you or your doctor do feel something suspicious in your breast, remember that a normal mammogram cannot completely exclude the possibility of cancer – additional investigation (such as ultrasound, MRI, or biopsy) may be recommended.
 Remember also that most mammographic findings are not caused by cancer, even when additional testing or biopsy has been recommended.

 When can my physician expect a copy of my report?